 Iroha Isshiki is not only a major character in the second half of Oregairu, but also my favorite character in the second half of the show.
 Yet, as I noted, I never thought too deeply about the subject of her hair color.
 If thought anything about her hair color, I suppose I thought that it was dyed.

 If I thought none-too-deeply about Iroha’s hair color, I thought even less about Orimoto’s hair color.
 I first watched the season of the anime wherein Orimoto made her appearance in 2015, but I am only now reading the underlying novels.
 Thus, I reached Orimoto’s debut novel shortly after writing the article about hair color in anime and manga and Iroha’s hair color specifically.
 Now, being almost as hyper-conscious about hair color in Oregairu as the protagonist, Hachiman Hikigaya, my attention was arrested Hachiman’s internal musings about Orimoto’s hair:

 She wore the uniform of Kaihin High School in a slightly casual manner, while her hands combed through her wavy, artfully messy black hair.Hachiman Hikigaya describing Kaori Orimoto in volume 9 of My Youth Romantic Comedy is Wrong, As I Expected

-“Artfully messy” is a very good line.
+“Artfully messy” is a very good line (Hachiman has many such lines).
 But while the artful messiness of Orimoto’s hair may have been what Hachiman was focused on, I was more focused on his noting her “black hair.”
 Now, I had not seen Orimoto on screen since she made some very minor appearances in the final season of the show, which aired in summer 2019, but I was fairly sure that she was depicted with brown hair.
 I decided to double-check to confirm my recollection.